 See the IU Benefit Card Terms and Conditions for detailed information.

-Note: The IU Benefit Card does not apply to Dependent Care FSA expenses.
+Note: The IU Benefit Card cannot be used for Dependent Care FSA expenses.

 What is the Dependent Care FSA?